 Ground-source heat pump boiler (GSHPB)

-The GSHPB family pairs the shared refrigerant cycle with a ground-loop source side (vertical borehole field) and the same DHW tank sink as ASHPB.
+The GSHPB family pairs the shared refrigerant cycle with a ground-loop source side (vertical borehole field) and a DHW tank sink.

 Overview

 GSHPB solves the closed refrigerant cycle against a borehole heat exchanger characterised by a precomputed g-function.
 The class is tmhp.GroundSourceHeatPumpBoiler.
-Three composed variants extend it the same way ASHPB’s do:
+Composed variants extend it the same way ASHPB’s do:

 • tmhp.GSHPB_STC_preheat